-Generic Name Warfarin Dosage Form/Strengths Tablet : 1,2,3,5 mg Route of Administration Oral Anticoagulant, Vitamin K Antagonist ATC : B01AA03 Indications embolism.
-Prophylaxis and treatment of thromboembolic complications associated with atrial fibrillation and/or prosthetic heart valves and vessels.
-Regimen Adult dosing Initial dosage Oral: 2-10 mg, according to the patient's weight, age and general health.
+Generic Name Warfarin Dosage Form/Strengths Tablet : 1,2,3,5 mg Route of Administration Oral Pharmacologic Category Anticoagulant, Vitamin K Antagonist ATC: B01AA03 Indications Prophylaxis and treatment of venous thrombosis and pulmonary embolism.
+Prophylaxis and treatment of thromboembolic complications associated with atrial fibrillation and/or prosthetic heart valves and vessels Reduction in the risk of death, recurrent myocardial infarction, and thromboembolic events such as stroke or systemic embolization after myocardial infarction.
+Dosage Regimen Adult dosing Initial dosage Oral: 2-10 mg, according to the patient's weight, age and general health.
 Maintenance dose Based on the effect of the initial dose on INR on day 3.
 Vary from less than 1.25 mg to 25 mg warfarin daily in some patients.
 Usual maintainance dose: Oral: 2-10 mg daily.
 Pediatric dosing Initial: 0.2mg/kg then adjust according to INR (similar to adults).
 Maintainance dose decreases with increasing age.
 Elderly dosing Initial: 2- 7.5 mg, which is then adjusted based on INR.
 Notes.
 In adult patients having concomitant treatment with heparin or LMWH, it is possible to start with lower dose (2-7.5 mg warfarin per day) and to first check the INR value on days 3-4.
 The entire daily dose should be taken at one time.
 Effective prevention of thrombosis is generally only achieved after 5 days of treatment if the INR value has reached the recommended therapeutic level.
 Monitor coagulation effect regularly.
 Warfarin has a narrow therapeutic window and its sensitivity varies from person to person and even within the same person.
-Sensitivity to warfarin increases with age and lower
+Sensitivity to warfarin increases with age and lower body weight, genetic factors, acquired causes such as heart failure or impaired henatic function and other concomitant medication

 In acute cases, it is recommended that warfarin be combined with heparin to ensure a rapid anticoagulant effect.
 Doses recommended for warfarin are general outlines and should be individualized depending on the condition being treated, local treatment guidelines, and the patient's ability to co-operate.
-Dosage Adjustment Renal impairment Aujustillent No dose adjustments are required.
+Dosage Adjustment Renal impairment No dose adjustments are required.
 Moderate to severe renal impairment: Close monitoring of INR is required.
 Higher risk of bleeding.
 Hepatic impaired functions Initial dose may need to be reduced due to enhanced warfarin effect.
 Close monitoring of INR is required.
 Severe hepatic functions: Contraindicated.
 Genetically abnormal enzyme types Reduced initial and maintainance doses are recommended in the following conditions: Patients with the alleles CYP2C92 or CYP2C93 in the enzyme CYP2C9 due to reduced metabolism of warfarin.
 It can also take longer to reach steady state for warfarin and its therapeutic effect.
-Genetic differences in the gene VKORC1 that encodes the vitamin K Genetic differences in the gene VKORC1 that encodes the vitamin K epoxide reductase enzyme, the target of warfarin.
+Genetic differences in the gene VKORC1 that encodes the vitamin K epoxide reductase enzyme, the target of warfarin.
 Contra- Indications Hypersensitivity to the active ingredient or to any of the excipients.
 Hemorrhagic stroke.
 Clinically significant bleeding.
 Within 72 hours of major surgery with risk of severe bleeding.
 Use of products containing St John's wort (Hypericum perforatum) and other drugs where interactions may lead to a significantly increased risk of bleeding.
 Use during the first trimester and the last four weeks of pregnancy and within 48 hours postpartum.
 Severely impaired hepatic function.
 Unsupervised patients with conditions associated with potential high level of non-compliance Patients at serious risk of haemorrhage, such as: Patients with haemorrhagic disorders, gastrointestinal, urogenital or respiratory bleeding tendency, oesophageal varices, arterial aneurysm, spinal puncture, peptic ulcer disease, severe wounds (including surgical wounds), bacterial endocarditis, malignant hypertension.
-Adverse Drug <1%: Dermatologic: Gangrene of skin and/or subcutaneous tissues, skin Reactions necrosis.
-Frequency not defined Cardiovascular: Vasculitis. • Dermatologic: Bullous rash, dermatitis, pruritus.
+Adverse Drug Reactions <1%: Dermatologic: Gangrene of skin and/or subcutaneous tissues, skin necrosis.
+Frequency not defined Cardiovascular: Vasculitis.
+Dermatologic: Bullous rash, dermatitis, pruritus.